CenturyLinkCloud/PublicKB/Servers/using-a-software-defined-virtual-nassan-on-centurylink-cloud.md

 <h3>Prerequisites</h3>

 * A CenturyLink Cloud Account
-*<a href="http://www.centurylinkcloud.com/products/support/service-tasks" target="_blank">Service Task for OVF Import</a>
+*<a href="http://www.centurylinkcloud.com/products/support/service-tasks">Service Task for OVF Import</a>
-* <a href="https://www.softnas.com/wp/purchase/" target="_blank">A licensed copy of SoftNAS&trade;</a>
+* <a href="https://www.softnas.com/wp/purchase/">A licensed copy of SoftNAS&trade;</a>

 <h3>Basic Configuration of the Virtual Appliance</h3>

 1. Once your SoftNAS virtual appliance is provisioned to the appropriate account via Service Task, login to Control, navigate to the Virtual Appliance, choose edit storage.
 Provision the appropriate number of RAW disks you wish to pool together into a larger storage pool.
 In this sample we've chosen to add 4 x 1 TB RAW Disks.
-NOTE: &nbsp;Understanding the <a href="https://t3n.zendesk.com/entries/21819996-Cloud-Server-Instance-Size-and-Performance" target="_blank">platform maximums</a> by VM type is important.
+NOTE: &nbsp;Understanding the <a href="https://t3n.zendesk.com/entries/21819996-Cloud-Server-Instance-Size-and-Performance">platform maximums</a> by VM type is important.
 We recommend you import your Virtual Appliance as a Standard VM type if you wish to use up to the 4 TB Maximum.
 <img src="https://t3n.zendesk.com/attachments/token/0ZsPgqKIA4veBnI7cAzmrFaLF/?name=01.png" alt="01.png" />
 2. Once the RAW disks are added, login to the SoftNAS StorageCenter, select disk devices.
 The RAW disks added via Control should be present.
 Quick Tip: &nbsp;use the refresh button if disks don't show up immediately.</p>
 <img src="https://t3n.zendesk.com/attachments/token/d4pSont7RJBqUiCxQbOCDBGdK/?name=02.png" alt="02.png" />